ULL-prompt-engineering/langchain-mini/README.md

 ## The prompt template

-The `prompt.txt` file is a template from which we will build the instructions  for the LLM on each step.
+The `prompt.txt` file is a template from which we will build the instructions  for the LLM on each step of the chat.

 ```
 Answer the following questions as best you can.
 You have access to the following tools: